LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 **Prerequisities to setting up HTML header and footer**

-Please see the table at the bottom of the article for a list of allowed HTML elements and attributes.
+Please see the [table](messaging-channels-emailconnect.html#attributes-and-elements-allowed-as-part-ofhtml) at the bottom of the article for a list of allowed HTML elements and attributes.
 Every header and footer provided to Email Connect during the onboarding process is subjected to a security check.
 Deviating from this list could yield HTML that might be rejected by the Email Connect Setup.

 ### Step 7: Download example HTML header and footer

+Click on Download HTML example which will download .Zip file containing 3
 Files: READ ME - How to create header and footer.pdf, EmailConnect_Header_Template.html, EmailConnect_Footer_Template.html.

 ![](img/Email-connect-step-7.png)

 ### Step 8: Upload HTML header

-Before uploading a header, it's possible to download LivePerson's example header and modify it.
+Click Upload and select your custom .html header file.

 ![](img/Email-connect-step-8.png)

 ### Step 9: Upload HTML footer

-Before uploading a footer, it's possible to download LivePerson's example footer and modify it.
+Click Upload and select your custom .html footer file.

 ![](img/email-connect-step-9.png)